 In a separate large bowl, whisk together flour, cocoa powder, baking powder, baking soda, and salt.

-Pour dry ingredients into wet mixture and beat until just combined, taking care not to over-mix.
+Pour flour mixture into wet ingredients and beat until just combined, taking care not to over-mix.

 Place remaining ¼ cup sugar in a small bowl and place confectioners' sugar in a separate small bowl.

-Using about 2 tablespoons of dough at a time, roll dough into balls.
+Using about 2 tablespoons of dough at a time (you can use a #40 cookie scoop if you want), roll dough into balls.
 Roll each ball into granulated sugar, followed by confectioners' sugar.

 Place on prepared baking sheets about 2 inches apart.